 To open the Catalog pane and the Contents pane, and to close all other panes, click the View tab on the ribbon.
 In the Windows group, click Reset Panes and click Reset Panes for Mapping (Default).

 Hide and show the pop-up

 This option also applies to the catalog view.
-In the catalog view, a pop-up will appear when you hover over folder, database, or toolbox items and show the item's location only.
+In the catalog view, a pop-up appears when you hover over folder, database, or toolbox items and show the item's location only.
 Detailed pop-ups are not available in the catalog view.

-- Click the Menu button on the Catalog pane.
+- Click the Menu button in the Catalog pane.

 - Click Show Pop-ups.